 If you only have a small amount of air in your radiators, units will feel warm in most places.
 If you have a large amount, the top fifty per cent or more will remain cool to the touch (compared to the bottom, closest to the inlet pipe).

-Sometimes, you’ll notice you have air in multiple radiators on all floors in your home.
+Sometimes, you’ll notice you have air pockets in multiple radiators on all floors in your home.
 If so, make a note of all these locations.
-Usually, it is best to bleed radiators downstairs and furthest from the boiler first, before moving onto those that are closer or upstairs.
+Usually, it is best to bleed the downstairs radiators and furthest from the boiler first, before moving onto those that are closer or upstairs.

 You may find that some radiators are completely cold to the touch even an hour after turning on the heating.
 Cases like this typically indicate that the unit is full of air.